fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ```

 *26) What is the difference between a superclass and a subclass?*
-A subclass inherits it's instance methods and state 'template' (state is not inherited, since it is unique to the object and only exists once the object is instantiated, and values assigned to instance variables) from a superclass.
+A subclass inherits it's instance methods (state is not inherited, since it is unique to the object and only exists once the object is instantiated, and values assigned to instance variables) from a superclass.
 In Ruby, a subclass can only inherit from a single superclass.

 *27) When is it good to use inheritance?*
-Inheritance is useful when we want various classes to share the same behaviours (i.e. instance methods) and state templates, since these can be defined in the superclass and inherited by the subclass without having to rewrite code.
+Inheritance is useful when we want various classes to share the same behaviours (i.e. instance methods), since these can be defined in the superclass and inherited by the subclass without having to rewrite code.
 Inheritance does give us the flexibility to override methods if we do want our objects to respond to the same method name, but have a slightly different implementation.

-In our example below, the `Dog` subclass inherits the `speak` method from the `Pet` superclass through class inheritance.
+In our example below, the `Dog` subclass inherits the `speak` method from the `Pet` superclass through class inheritance (denoted by the `<` symbol).
+When `Dog.new('Harry')` is invoked, Ruby will look within the `Dog` class for the `initialize` method and when it doesn't find it, Ruby will move up the inheritance hierarchy (to the `Pet` class), where it will find the `initialize` method and it will be invoked.
+While the `initialize` method still belongs to the superclass, `initialize` is still being called from the `Dog` class, so the instance variable created will still be part of the `Dog` class object's state.

 However, we override the `speak` method to return a different string object.
 ```
 class Pet
   def initialize(name)